jhaber-zz/website-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a computational social scientist, project and community leader, and award-winning educator.
-I'm passionate about helping others and creating positive social impact through rigorous, reproducible research that influences policy.

-My research investigates how logics, categories, and identities reflect and reproduce structural inequalities in educational, organizational, and political contexts.
-I develop mixed, open-access methods to analyze social hierarchies with computational social science workflows.
+I’m an computational social scientist and data scientist experienced in project leadership from conception & capacity-building to delivery.
+I’m skilled in natural language processing, machine learning, statistical techniques; presenting results to diverse stakeholders; and teaching data science.
+I specialize in leading research into digital information flows, inequality, and policy.
+I’m committed to positive social impact through collaboration, rigorous research, and open-access code and workflows.

-As someone dedicated to data science community and education, I am now a Postdoctoral Fellow with the Massive Data Institute (MDI) at Georgetown University.
-My goal at MDI is to foster research communities while applying data science methods to policy puzzles.
-I also co-coordinated the D-Lab's [Computational Text Analysis Working Group](http://dlabctawg.github.io/) and the [Text Across Domains (TextXD) symposium](https://www.textxd.org/) at UC Berkeley.
+As someone dedicated to data science community and education, I also co-coordinated the D-Lab's [Computational Text Analysis Working Group](http://dlabctawg.github.io/) and the [Text Across Domains (TextXD) symposium](https://www.textxd.org/) at UC Berkeley.
 Finally, I organized the virtual [Summer Institute for Computational Social Science in the San Francisco Bay Area (BAY-SICSS)](http://bit.ly/baysicss) in 2020, which created partnerships between computational social scientists and Bay Area nonprofits.